You spend hours recording and mixing a track to get your desired sound for a project.

 - Excellent sound and bass response provided by woofers and tweeters as amplified by efficient class D power amps,

 - Authentic and detailed sound even when mixed in a small space or home studio without compromises, thanks to the 56-bit DSP processor.

 - Enables you to optimize sound through three switches dedicated for bass, treble, and free field/desktop compensation,

 - Comes with isolation bases and adjustable angles of inclination, each for better positioning, and

-It is small as it seems, but the IK Multimedia iLoud has been a big help for home studio owners for several years.
+It is small as it seems, but I assure you that the IK Multimedia iLoud has been a big help for home studio owners for several years.